-Currently, Adilia is assistant artistic researcher at CORPoREAL research group of the Royal Conservatory of Antwerp.
-She is a Ph.D. candidate in musical arts and a docARTES fellow of the Orpheus Institute, Gent.
-She has been invited to give lecture-performances and marimba masterclasses at music conservatories, universities and international conferences, such as: University of California, San Diego (USA), Fontys Tilburg (Holland), EPARM, the Chinese University of Hong Kong, Hong Kong Institute of Education, South China University of Technology (Guangzhou, China), Conservatory of Castellón, Conservatory of Lleida, Velluters Professional Conservatory in Valencia (Spain), University of Leeds and University of York (UK).
-Her main research interest is the embodied performance practice of the marimba and the instrument’s origin—the West African balafon.
-Her articles are published on “Music + Practice” journal and artistic research related platforms.
+Adilia is currently PhD. candidate at Royal Conservatoire Antwerp and docARTES fellow of the Orpheus Institute, Gent.
+She was research assistant of CORPoREAL research group in 2015-2016, which she remains a member in the present.
+She has given lecture-performances and marimba masterclasses at University of California, San Diego (USA), Fontys Tilburg (Holland), EPARM (Superior Conservatoire Lyon and University of Graz), the Chinese University of Hong Kong, Conservatory of Castellón, University of Leeds and University of York (UK) etc. Her articles are published on “Music + Practice” journal and artistic research related platforms.